vapor/docs/2.0/docs/general/middleware.md

         do {
             return try next.respond(to: request)
         } catch FooError.fooServiceUnavailable {
-            throw Abort.custom(
+            throw Abort(
-                status: .badRequest,
+                .badRequest,
-                message: "Sorry, we were unable to query the Foo service."
+                reason: "Sorry, we were unable to query the Foo service."
             )
         }
     }